jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 When a collection is created, the following keys are automatically created:

-- `inputPath`: the full path to the source input file (including the path to the input directory).
-- `fileSlug`: Mapped from the input file name, useful for permalinks.
-Read more about [`fileslug`](https://www.11ty.dev/docs/data-eleventy-supplied/).
-- `outputPath`: the full path to the output file to be written for this content.
+- `page`: contains most of the variables created by Eleventy
-- `url`: url used to link to this piece of content.
+  - `page.url`: url used to link to this piece of content.
 In general, this is based on the `permalink` key defined for your content items.
-- `date`: the resolved date used for sorting.
-Read more about [Content Dates](https://www.11ty.io/docs/dates/) in the documentation.
+  - `page.fileSlug`: input filename minus template file extension
+  - `page.filePathStem`: inputPath minus template file extension
+  - `page.date`: date of the source file
+  - `page.inputPath`: path to the original source file for the template (includes input directory)
+  - `page.outputPath`: path to the output file (depends on your output directory)
+  - `page.outputFileExtension`: output file extension
+  - `page.templateSyntax`: Comma separated list of template syntaxes used to process the file
+  - `page.rawInput`: raw unparsed/unrendered plaintext content for the current template
+  - `page.lang`: available since 2.0 with the i18n plugin
-- `data`: all data for this piece of content.
-Contains the keys/values defined in the YAML front matter and the data inherited from layouts.
+- `data`: all data for this piece of content. includes data inherited from layouts and YAML front-matter data.
-- `templateContent`: the rendered content of this template.
+- `templateContent` or `content`: rendered content of this template.
 Does not include layout wrappers.

 #### Sort and filter your collections